Predictable Forward Performance Processes: The Binomial Case: Predictable forward performance processes: A general definition

-We also note that the predictability of risk preferences is implicitly present in the classical expected utility in finite horizon settings, say $\left[ 0,T\right] ,$ in which a deterministic utility for $T$ is pre-chosen at initial time $ t_{0}=0,$ and it is thus $\mathcal{F}_{0}$-measurable.
-The fundamental difference, however, is that the terminal utility function in the classical theory is exogenous, instead of endogenous.
+Hence, the above performance measurement is essentially \textit{ endogenized} by the time-consistency requirements (ii)-(iii).\footnote{Note that the predictability of risk preferences is implicitly present in the \emph{classical} expected utility in finite horizon settings, say $\left[ 0,T\right] ,$ in which trading is continuous and a deterministic utility for a single horizon $T$ is pre-chosen at initial time $ t_{0}=0,$ and it is thus $\mathcal{F}_{0}$-measurable.
+A fundamental difference, however, is that the terminal utility function in the classical theory is exogenous, instead of endogenous.}

-Definition \ref{def:PFU} suggests a general scheme for constructing predictable forward performance functions in discrete times.
-Indeed, starting from an initial datum $U_{0},$ given at time $t_{0}=0$, the entire family $ U_{1},..,U_{n},..,$ can be obtained by determining $U_{n}$ from $U_{n-1}$ iteratively, $n=1,2,\dots$, in the way described below.
+Definition \ref{def:PFU} already suggests a general scheme for constructing predictable forward performance functions in discrete times.
+Indeed, starting from an initial datum $U_{0},$ given at time $t_{0}=0$, the entire family $ U_{1},\dots,U_{n},\dots,$ can be obtained by determining $U_{n}$ from $U_{n-1}$ iteratively, $n=1,2,\dots$, in the way described below.

-Properties (ii)--(iii) dictate that, for each trading period $\left[ t_{n-1},t_{n}\right) $, we have
+Properties (ii)--(iii) dictate that, for each trading period $\left[ t_{n-1},t_{n}\right] $, we have

 At instant $t_{n-1}$, since $\mathcal{F}_{n-1}$ is realized, the random functions $U_{n-1}$ and $U_{n}$ are both deterministic and so is $ X_{n-1}^{\ast }$.
-This, in turn, suggests that we should consider the following \textquotedblleft \emph{single-period}\textquotedblright \ investment problem
+This, in turn, suggests that we should consider the following \textquotedblleft \emph{single-period}\textquotedblright \ investment problem (conditional on $\mathcal{F}_{n-1}$):

 for $x>0,$ where, with a slight abuse of notation, we use $\mathcal{X} _{n-1,n}(x)$ to denote the set of admissible wealths at $t_{n}$ starting at $ t_{n-1}$ with wealth $x$.